 The festival pays tribute to Jesus’s last days before being crucified.
 Semana Santa celebrations in Spain began around the 16th century when the Catholic church decided to present the story of the Passion of Christ in a way that the average person could understand.
 From then on, the story of the crucifixion and resurrection of Christ was told through a series of processions through the streets each year.

-What happens during Semana Santa?
+What happens during Semana Santa in Spain?

 The most dramatic and passionate parades are held on Jueves Santo (Maundy Thursday) and Viernes Santo (Good Friday), with the most colourful and happy processions held on Domingo de Pascua (Easter Sunday).

-Usually during this Holy Week visitors from across Spain travel to attend the crowded parades, plus of course international tourists visiting Spain to watch the festivities.
+Usually during Holy Week visitors from across Spain travel to attend the crowded parades, plus of course international tourists visiting Spain to watch the festivities.

 The different regions of Spain will have different ways of celebrating, but generally during the Semana Santa celebrations you will see…